-Rating Factor 2: Need/Distress/Extent of the Problem
+Rating Factor 2: Need/Distress/Extent of the ProblemMaximum Points: 19

-This factor addresses the extent to which there is a need for funding the proposed activities, including addressing the needs of highly segregated, rural, and/or underserved populations.
-The need(s) described must relate to the activities for which funds are being requested under Rating Factor 3.
+This factor addresses the extent to which there is a need for funding the proposed activities, including addressing the needs of highly segregated, rural and/or underserved populations.
+The need(s) described must be relevant to the activities for which funds are being requested under rating factor 3; and must describe how you will meet the needs of highly segregated, rural and/or underserved populations.